-“Prolonged sedentary behavior has long been associated with spine pain, including neck, mid-back and low-back symptoms,” says Gene Tekmyster, DO, a spine specialist at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine at USC.
-“People who spend more than 7 hours a day of sitting also have lower mobility in their spine, which can lead to discomfort and weakness in the lower back muscles.”
+“Prolonged sedentary behavior has long been associated with spine pain, including neck, mid-back and low-back symptoms,” says Gene Tekmyster, DO, an orthopaedic surgeon at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine at USC.
+“People who spend more than 7 hours a day sitting also have lower mobility in their spine, which can lead to discomfort and weakness in the lower back muscles.”

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 So what should you do if you spend most of your day sitting?
 These 5 tips can help reduce your risk for developing back pain.